Redaloukil/PackageWay/README.md

 <img src="package_way.jpg"/>

-# Package Way
+## Package Way
-PackageWay is a web platform.
-It enables people to make an send any kind of things that can help poor or homeless people, people can donate and create charity community around
+PackageWay is a web platform which enables people to donate and send any kind of things that can help poor and homeless people, people can donate and create charity community around it.

+## Features
+* Create Account (Signup)
+* Login to dashbord
+* Create packages

+## Todos
+* Donate money with payment gateway

-## Hello world
+## Technologies

-## The second largest heading
+* Docker
+* Django
+* Django rest Framework
+* React/Redux